algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 Tank 7;Chardonnay;8000
 ```

-Here is an example of a formula:
+Here is an example of an input formula of the champagne where, for each  grape variety, we have the perfect percentage of the grape variety in the final blend:

 ```text
 Pinot Noir: 56%